+On the other hand, the rise in the prices of raw materials and energy continues, which, on the one hand, has been the result of the sudden increase in demand produced by the economic recovery, but which has also been the consequence of very specific factors.
 In the case of gas, price growth has been due to the sudden increase in demand, low stock levels, and geostrategic issues between Russia and the European Union and between Algeria and Morocco.
 On the other hand, electricity prices have shot up in many parts of the world due to low production levels in some clean energies (wind and hydro), and price increases in CO2 emission rights, gas, and coal.
 Similarly, the rise in oil prices has been linked, among other reasons, to OPEC's reluctance to increase production, declining investment in prospecting and exploration given pressures to reduce the use of fossil fuels, and a greater focus on electricity.

 Inflation has been rising for months in many parts of the world, which has prompted central banks in emerging countries to raise interest rates.
 In contrast, in developed countries, which can afford to do so given the different structure of price formation and the credibility of their currencies, monetary policy has decided, for the time being, to keep them stable to continue supporting the economic recovery.
 However, the Federal Reserve has started tapering (asset purchase reduction) in the US, while expectations of interest rate hikes have been brought forward by an entire year, starting in the middle of 2022.
 For its part, the European Central Bank (ECB) has announced that it will maintain interest rates but will reduce the pace of purchases while explicitly increasing tolerance to inflation above 2 percent.

 It should be noted that the ECB continues to defend the idea that inflation is essentially a transitional phenomenon, while the Federal Reserve's communication begins to consider that this transitional nature is beginning to wane.
-Energy and other commodity prices are indeed likely to fall again once supply problems are resolved and demand normalizes, thereby
+Energy and other commodity prices are indeed likely to fall again once supply problems are resolved and demand normalizes, thereby reducing inflationary pressures.

-Inflation has been increasing for months in many parts of the world, which has prompted the central banks in emerging countries to raise interest rates, whereas monetary policy in developed countries keeps them stable to continue supporting economic recovery reducing inflationary pressures.
 However, it is also true that the rises observed in recent months are already being passed through to food and other products and services and thus anchoring in core inflation.
-Therefore, it is difficult to anticipate at this stage the extent to which there will be second-round effects by virtue of wage and pension indexation.
+Therefore, it is difficult to anticipate at this stage the extent to which there will be secondround effects by virtue of wage and pension indexation.
 However, it is estimated that the impact will differ by country and according to the specific nature of this type of indexation clauses incorporated in labor contracts.